the firm with a fresh perspective

 The process of going through a divorce can be a painful one, regardless of circumstances.
 It’s also a time where a great deal of complex legal and financial details have to be worked through.
 Everything from property division to child custody to spousal maintenance is put on the negotiating table.

-A good Round Rock divorce lawyer can’t make the personal pain go away, as much we might like to.
+A good divorce attorney in Round Rock can’t make the personal pain go away, as much we might like to.
 But what Pennington Law PLLC can do is make sure our clients have peace of mind, knowing that a smart, tough, and up-to-date divorce attorney is on the job and fighting for their best interests.

 From our Round Rock office, Pennington Law PLLC serves all of Williamson County and Travis County.
-We offer free consultations, payment plans and serve both English and Spanish-speaking clients.
+Our family law attorneys offer free consultations, payment plans and serve both English and Spanish-speaking clients.
 Call today at (512) 877-4384 or reach out here online.

 Examples of Property Ownership Disputes